Funecio-Agrante/ocd-compilation-generator/output_markdown/GodsOnChainFeb1_2025.md

 | @agrante | [Elderytch Mysteries explained](https://peakd.com/hive-173286/@agrante/elderytch-mysteries-explained) |
 <p></p>

-In this post authored by me, I explain how the Elderytch Mysteries work, a group of cards for the Magic God in the Tides of Fate expansion set.
+In this post authored by me, I explain how the Elderytch Mysteries work, a group of cards for the Magic God in the Dread Awakening expansion set.

 [![Elderytch Mysteries explained](https://images.godsunchained.com/art2/720/102601.webp)](https://peakd.com/hive-173286/@agrante/elderytch-mysteries-explained)